 Food and Beverages are served at the canteen.
 Set lunch is available for all Pre-K - Grade 2 students.
 Lunch will be catered by the Canteen company to PreK and KG classrooms.
 Grades 3-12 can choose their own lunch from a variety of options.
-The following canteen rules are enforced in order to teach students to help keep the school clean and to train them to be considerate of those
+The following canteen rules are enforced in order to teach students to help keep the school clean and to train them to be considerate of those who will be using the facilities after them:

-- Students wait their turn by following self-service lines. - Food, dishes, utensils, etc. may not be taken outside the canteen. - After eating, students should clear the table by taking their used dishes to the trash containers provided and separating litter properly. - Chronic violators of canteen rules will be referred to the principal for disciplinary action.
+- Students wait their turn by following self-service lines. - Food, dishes, utensils, etc. may not be taken outside the canteen. - After eating, students should clear the table by taking their used dishes to the trash containers provided and separating litter properly. - Chronic violators of canteen rules will be referred to the Head of Division for disciplinary action.